-In the meantime I started to prep the BBQ.
+In the meantime, I started to prep the BBQ.
 As a late decision, I decided to used the Char-Broil Professional 4600S to cook this dish.
-Whilst I have previously cooked fish on the BBQ, I have not used the Char-Broil before, and was intrigued to see how the Infared-system would cook the fish.
+Whilst I have previously cooked fish on the BBQ, I have not used the Char-Broil before, and was intrigued to see how the Infrared-system would cook the fish.

 As always, I started by getting the temperature of the BBQ to 180°C by putting both burners on.
-Once up to temp I turn one of the burners off so I have direct and indrect zone on the grill.
+Once up to temp I turn one of the burners off so I have a direct and indirect zone on the grill.

-When the temp was at 180°C I placed some cherry wood chips from the Smokewood Shack.
-One think I really like about the Infared-system on the Char-broil is that you can put wood chips directly onto the grate to produce additional smoke for added flavour.
+When the temp was at 180°C, I placed some cherry wood chips from Smokewood Shack.
+One thing I really like about the Infrared-system on the Char-broil is that you can put wood chips directly onto the grate to produce additional smoke for added flavour.

 Remove and plate up.
-I decided to spoon some home-made Tzatziki over the lettuce and sprinle some Pomegranate Seeds over the whole dish.
+I decided to spoon some home-made Tzatziki over the lettuce and sprinkle some Pomegranate Seeds over the whole dish.

 Bill’s article certainly gave me the inspiration to cook fish again and it is something I really need to do more often.
 The Sea Bream came out great and tasted really fresh.
 I loved the greek inspired flavours on the fish and this is another recipe that will get repeated.

-Like everything I have cooked on the Char-Broil it does it really well.
-That Infared-system is really quite impressive!
+Like everything I have cooked on the Char-Broil, it does it really well.
+That Infrared-system is really quite impressive!